rsdoiel/antenna/2024/weather_2024.01.md

 ---

-## SPC - No MDs are in effect as of Thu Jan  4 01:01:01 UTC 2024
+## SPC - No MDs are in effect as of Fri Jan  5 02:41:01 UTC 2024

-date: 2024-01-04, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-01-05, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Thu Jan  4 01:01:01 UTC 2024.
+No Mesoscale Discussions are in effect as of Fri Jan  5 02:41:01 UTC 2024.

 <span class="feed-item-link">
 <a href="https://www.spc.noaa.gov/products/md/">https://www.spc.noaa.gov/products/md/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.spc.noaa.gov/products/md/">Save to Pocket</a>